Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Results

 Our algorithm has two major advantages over state-of-the-art strategies.
 First, our algorithm is highly adaptable: it only requires a weight function $\wt$ that provides a hierarchy for the Pauli observables.
 Moreover, in case $\wt$ is derived from an actual upper bound like \cref{eq:vector_bernstein}, we can adapt the hierarchy after each round while improving the guarantees from \cref{theorem:Bernstein}.
-This does not require carrying out the read-out, we merely keep track of previous settings.
+This does not require carrying out the readout, we merely keep track of previous settings.
 This way, we can apply ShadowGrouping in an on-line setting as we do not require a costly preprocessing step as in typical grouping schemes~\cite{Wu2021OverlappedGroupingA,Shlosberg2021GroupingA}.
-As another consequence, our scheme is capable of adapting to previous measurement settings, similar as the derandomization approach of Ref.~\cite{Huang21EfficientEstimationOf}.
+As another consequence, our scheme is capable of adapting to previous measurement settings, similar to the Derandomization approach of Ref.~\cite{Huang21EfficientEstimationOf}.
 Secondly, the algorithm is also efficient: each pass through the algorithm has a computational complexity of $\LandauO(M\log(M))$ due to the sorting of the $M$ weighted observables.
+Updating the measurement setting $Q$ while traversing the ordered list ensures that the complexity does not increase further.
 Standard grouping techniques, on the other hand, compute the whole commutativity graph which requires $\LandauO(M^2)$.
 Our procedure thus corresponds to a continuously adapting overlapped grouping strategy~\cite{Wu2021OverlappedGroupingA} but also incorporates the performance guarantees obtained from the classical shadow paradigm, hence our naming scheme.